Blog posts

 Coffee Tasting & Preparation | International Coffee Queen Pageant 2020

-In a country that is a tourism capital for plastic surgery, natural beauty can be rare and even scarce in places like the Coffee Axis.
-Here, it is even, at times, a part of their own self-identity.
-Colombian woman have always had a natural flair for looking good.
-With a thriving fashion scene and a high demand for personal care products, they are also culturally meticulous about their appearances.
+In a country known as a top destination for plastic surgery, natural beauty can sometimes feel rare—especially in regions like the Coffee Axis, where it remains an integral part of local identity.
+Colombian women have always had a natural flair for looking good, blending cultural pride with a thriving fashion scene and a strong demand for personal care products.
+Appearance is not just a preference—it’s a way of life.

 Feria de Manizales 2019

 This year was no exception.
-The women arrived and were carefully escorted from one event to another, by dedicated police escorts who accompany them the entire week.
+The contestants arrived and were carefully escorted from one event to another, accompanied by dedicated police escorts throughout the week

 Beauty Queens in Colombia